algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestCases.md

 | Expected Result | - 1 <br> - 2 <br> - 18 <br> - 28 <br> - Time: 7971 |
 | Severity | Medium |

-> the path 1 to 28 we be referenced enceforth as *small test path*
+> the path 1 to 28 will be referenced enceforth as *small test path*

 | Test ID | 02 |
 | --- | --- |